lf-edge/eve/pkg/pillar/docs/volumemgr.md

 ### Destroying volumes

 When zedmanager or baseosmgr deletes a VolumeConfig, then volumemgr will destroy the volume (and delete the VolumeStatus).
-This includes dropping any reference counts it has on a DownloaderConfig, VerifyImageConfig, and/or PersistImageConfig.
+This includes dropping any reference counts it has on a DownloaderConfig, VerifyImageConfig, and/or PersistImageStatus.
 Finally any Read/Write volume is deleted.

 ### Garbage collection